Heiner Stadler: Jazz composer and arranger

 ‘’Brains on Fire’’ was reissued in 2012 with additional tracks recorded through 1974.
-One notable addition was a twenty-minute duet between vocalist Dee Dee Bridgewater and Workman on bass (recorded July 3, 1973 at Generation Sound Studios, New York City, under the composer's supervision).
-The re-release also included Stadler's arrangement of Russ Freeman’s composition Bea’s Flat, originally written for trumpeter Chet Baker.
+One notable addition was a twenty-minute duet between vocalist Dee Dee Bridgewater and Workman on bass (recorded July 3, 1973, at Generation Sound Studios, New York City, under the composer's supervision).
+The re-release also included Stadler's arrangement of Russ Freeman’s composition "Bea's Flat", originally written for trumpeter Chet Baker.
 Commissioned by the NDR Big Band and conducted by Dieter Glawischnig, the arrangement featured musicians Manfred Schoof, Gerd Dudek, Albert Mangelsdorff, Wolfgang Dauner, Lucas Lindholm and Tony Inzalaco.

-As producer and arranger, Stadler was responsible for the iconic 1978 album Tribute to Bird and Monk featuring Thad Jones, George Adams, George Lewis, Stanley Cowell, Reggie Workman and Lenny White.
-The widely acclaimed release received excellent reviews from Neil Tesser in Jazz Magazine and from DownBeat Magazine which honored the album with a five-star rating and recognized Stadler in the magazine's Annual Critic's Poll as a Talent Deserving Wider Recognition.
+As producer and arranger, Stadler was responsible for the 1978 album Tribute to Bird and Monk featuring Thad Jones, George Adams, George Lewis, Stanley Cowell, Reggie Workman and Lenny White.
+The acclaimed release received excellent reviews from Neil Tesser in Jazz Magazine and from DownBeat Magazine which honored the album with a five-star rating and recognized Stadler in the magazine's Annual Critic's Poll as a 'Talent Deserving Wider Recognition'.